-Ok, this is a potentially volatile subject to write about, and for once I’m glad that I have only about five or six readers.
-If I had any more, they might hunt me down because of what I’m about to write.
+Ok, this is a potentially volatile subject to write about, and for once I’m glad that my blog isn’t very well known.
+Otherwise , readers might hunt me down because of what I’m about to write.

 You see, I’ve got a big problem with V for Vendetta.
 Not just the movie, but with the graphic novel.
 That means that I’m not only attacking the Wachowskis, but I’m also attacking Alan Moore, the writer of Watchmen, considered the Citizen Kane of comic books, among several other critically acclaimed works, and who is known as one of the greatest writers of the last 50 years.